thomasWeise/aitoa-slides/README.md

 1. [Introduction](https://thomasweise.github.io/aitoa-slides/01_introduction.pdf)
 2. [Structure](https://thomasweise.github.io/aitoa-slides/02_structure.pdf)

+You can also download the complete set of slides, the book itself, and all the source code as one [tar.xz archive](https://thomasweise.github.io/aitoa-slides/optimization_algorithms.tar.xz) from [here](https://thomasweise.github.io/aitoa-slides/optimization_algorithms.tar.xz).

-For more information about the whole project, check the [book repository](https://github.com/thomasWeise/aitoa) at (https://github.com/thomasWeise/aitoa)[https://github.com/thomasWeise/aitoa].
+For more information about the whole project, check the [book repository](https://github.com/thomasWeise/aitoa) at [https://github.com/thomasWeise/aitoa](https://github.com/thomasWeise/aitoa).

 ## 2. License